-Effective from A1 : 2022-2023 1 Pre-requisites Nil for the Course: Course Objective: This course will introduce students to basic concepts of Administration in developed and developing countries.
-In additicourse will also cover new areas and developments in the field of Administration and theories of organization. on, the Content: Module 1: Meaning, Nature and Scope of Public Administration; Evolution of the discipline and its present status in developed and developing countries; New Public Administration; New Public Management; Principal-Agent Theory Concept: New Public Service; Critical Theory 15 hours Module 2: Organization: Meaning; Types: Formal and Informal Organizations; Hierarchy; Unity of Command; Span of Control; Centralization; Decentralization; The Chief Executive: Types, Functions and Role 15 hours Module 3: Line and Staff Agencies; Headquarter and Field Relationships; Concept, Process and Barriers in Communication, Supervision and Coordination 15 hours Module 4 : Accountability of Administration: Legislative, Executive and Judicial; Citizen and Administration Interface: Concept and Philosophy; Citizen Charter; Administrative Reforms: Concept and Philosophy; Good Governance: Concept, Application and Rationale 15 hours Pedagogy: Lectures, special talks/lectures from experts as well as practition be organized to establish links between theory and practice and develop the student's critical skills. ers will References Arora, R. K. (Ed.).
+DISCIPLINE SPECIFI C CORE COURSES Name of the Progr Title of the Course L'INVE Course Code : PAD-500 Number of Credits Effective from AY : 2022-2023 Pre-requisites Nil for the Course: Course Objective: This course will introduce students to basic concepts of Administration in developed and developing countries.
+In additi course will also cover new areas and developments in the field o Administration and theories of organization. on, the - OF THE REAL Module 1: Meaning, Nature and Scope of Public Administration; Evolution of the discipline and its present status in developed and developing countries; New Public Administration; New Public Management; Principal-Agent Theory Concept: New Public Service; Critical Theory 15 hours Content: Module 2: Organization: Meaning; Types: Formal and Informal Organizations; Hierarchy; Unity of Command; Span of Control; Centralization; Decentralization; The Chief Executive: Types, Functions and Role 15 hours Tam at the second Module 3: Line and Staff Agencies; Headquarter and Field Relationships; Concept, Process and Barriers in Communication, Supervision and Coordination 15 hours Module 4 : Accountability of Administration: Legislative, Executive and Judicial; Citizen and Administration Interface: Concept and Philosophy; Citizen Charter; Administrative Reforms: Concept and Philosophy; Good Governance: Concept, Application and Rationale 15 hours Pedagogy: Lectures, special talks/lectures from experts as well as practition be organized to establish links between theory and practice and develop the student's critical skills. ers will References Arora, R. K. (Ed.).
 (1979).
 Perspectives in Administrative Theory.
 New Delhi: Associated.
 Awasthi and Maheshwari (2017).
 Public Administration.
 Agra: Lakshmi Narain Agarwal Educational Publishers.
 Bhambri, C. P. (2010).
 Public Administration Theory and Practice (21st ed.).
 Meerut: Educational Publishers.
 Bhattacharya, M. (2000).
 Public Administration.
 Calcutta: World Press.
 Bhattacharya, Mohit (2016).
-New Horizons of Public Administration.
-New Delhi: Jawahar Publishers.
+New Horizons of Public Administ New Delhi: Jawahar Publishers.

-6. Denhardt, Robert B. & Denhardt, Janet V. (2000).
+F Denhardt, Robert B. & Denhardt, Janet V. (2000).
 The New Public Service: Serving Rather than Steering.
 Public Administration Review.
-60(6): 549-559 7.
-Drucker, P. F. (1999).
+60(6): 549-559 Drucker, P. F. (1999).
 Management: Tasks, Responsibilities, Practices.
 Bombay: Allied Publishers.
 8. Etzioni, A. (1995).
 Modern Organizations.
 New Delhi: Prentice Hall.
-9. Fadia, B.L. and Fadia, Kuldeep (2017).
+Fadia, B.L. and Fadia, Kuldeep (2017).
 Public Administration in India.
 Agra: SahityaBhawan.
 10. Government of India Second Administrative Reforms Commission.
 (2008).
 First Report: Ministry of Personnel, Public Grievances and Pensions, Department of Administrative Reforms and Public Grievances, New Delhi 11.
 Henry, N. (2012).
 Public Administration and Public Affairs (12th ed.).
 New Jersey: Prentice Hall.
-12. Hersey, P., & Blanchard, K. H. (2007).
+Hersey, P., & Blanchard, K. H. (2007).
 Management of Organisational Behaviour (5th ed.).
 New Delhi.
 13. Nigro, F. A., & Nigro, C. (1989).
 Modern Public Administration (7th ed.).
 New York: Lloyd Harper and Row.
-14. Osborne, D., & Gaebler, T. (1993).
-Re-inventing Government: How FUNIVE STATE OF THE PROPERTY O the Entrepreneurial Spirit is Transforming the Public Sector.
+ANN A 14.
+Osborne, D., & Gaebler, T. (1993).
+Re-inventing Government: How the Entrepreneurial Spirit is Transforming the Public Sector.
 New York: Addison Wesley.
 15. Polinaidu, S. (2014).
 Public Administration.
-New Delhi: Galgotia Publications 16.
-Robinson, Mark (2015).
-From Old Public Administration to the New Public Service - Implication for Public Sector Reform in Developing TARP OF Countries.
-Singapore: UNDP Global Centre for Public Service Togetherea De Excellence 17.
+New Delhi: Galgotia Publications Robinson, Mark (2015).
+From Old Public Administration to the New Public Service - Implication for Public Sector Reform in Developing Countries.
+Singapore: UNDP Global Centre for Public Service Excellence And Station in Direct 17.
 Sharma, M.P. and Sadana, B.L.
 (2010).
 Public Administration in Theory and Practice.
 New Delhi: Kitab Mahal.
 At the end of the course, the student will be able to: 1.
 Understand the meaning, significance and scope of public Course administration and its evolution.
-2. Understand the basic principles of public and private Organizations.
-Outcomes 3.
+Outcomes 2.
+Understand the basic principles of public and private Organizations.
 Analyze the techniques of management and administrative behavior.
-4. Interpret the cumulative role and formal and informal systems of organization.
+Interpret the cumulative role and formal and informal systems of organization. organization.